geometryzen/G30/README.md

-# davinci-matrix
+# space-algebra

-A matrix library for Machine Learning
+A TypeScript library implementing the Geometric Algebra of 3D space with optional Units of Measure.